Highlights

 Københavns Universitet (KU)

-Lisa Reutter Larsen is a postdoc at CAISA and a researcher in data-driven public administration.
-She is a social scientist and is interested in the interaction between technology, data, and democracy.
+Lisa Reutter Larsen is a postdoctoral researcher at CAISA and studies data-driven public administration.
+She investigates the interplay between technology, data, and democracy in the development of the public sector.

 Terne Sasha Thorn Jakobsen